bradjones1/cdn/README.txt

 can add the files to the CDN module's blacklist to exclude them being served by the CDN, or in the case of fonts, you can embed them in stylesheets via data URIs (see https://developer.mozilla.org/en/data_URIs).

+The Far Future expiration functionality takes care of this automatically!

 FAQ